ToufiqurRahmanTamkin/ToufiqurRahmanTamkin/README.md

 ### 📖 About me

 A competitive programmer and a full-stack javascript developer with a strong interest in programming.
 At the moment, I'm working on the MERN stack.
 I've worked on some high-quality projects.
-I also have a strong understanding of Object-Oriented Programming and problem-solving in programming.
+I also have a strong understanding of Object-Oriented Programming and programming problem-solving.

 <br />